stanton26/AppDefense/labs/horizon-lab.md

 14. Right click on the VM and convert it to a Template

 ## Create a Windows Customization Spec
-As we support Full Clones and Instant Clones we need to create a windows customization spec for the Full Cones that we will use in Horizon for creating a bunch of VM's and those will be directly placed in the Active Directoy.
+If decision made to go for Full Clones in the previous step we need to create a windows customization spec for the Full Cones that we will use in Horizon for creating a bunch of VM's and those will be directly placed in the Active Directoy.

 1. Click on **Menu**
 2. Click **Policies and Profiles**